 - The pulses produced by ADC are counted by the decade counter.

-- The second decade counter counts first decade counter overflow pulses and third decade counter counts second decade counter overflow pulses.
+- The second decade counter counts the first decade counter overflow pulses and the third decade counter counts the second decade counter overflow pulses.

 Advantages of a Digital Voltmeter